 Friday Wrap-up: World Press Freedom Index, tripartite meeting results, and the closing of an online TV channel office

-Police violence against journalist.
+Police violence.
 Illustration: Meydan TV

 The week of May 1 – 5 saw the ranking of freedom of the press in Azerbaijan, the end of the US meeting of foreign ministers, and the RLC online TV channel removed from its office.